'After all these years, Baby John deserves the truth'

 The subsequent investigation and multiple appeals for help and months of door-to-door inquiries by gardaí in the Kerry Division were also supported by the Garda Serious Crime Review Team.

-Hundreds of people have been interviewed and over 560 lines of enquiry have been initiated.
+Hundreds of people have been interviewed and over 560 lines of inquiry have been initiated.

+Supt Murphy said of Thursday's arrests: “The arrests are a significant development in this investigation in an effort to establish the truth and deliver justice for Baby John.”

-Jack Griffin’s wife told the Irish Examiner in December 2020 he never wanted to relive that day in public ever again.
+Jack Griffin’s wife told thein December 2020 he never wanted to relive that day in public ever again.

-When he did speak for the first time in a brief interview with the Irish Times in 2018 about the Kerry Babies case, he wondered aloud about how perhaps “a lot of people have put it behind them and moved on”.
+When he did speak for the first time in a brief interview with thein 2018 about the Kerry Babies case, he wondered aloud about how perhaps “a lot of people have put it behind them and moved on”.

 Thursday’s arrests make it even harder for anybody directly associated with this case to simply move on any time soon as this latest chapter in this saga opens.